BrianSorensen/Upgrade-System/README.md

 ## Usage:
 Game elements (GameObjects or just plain classes) implements the IUpgradeable interface and the following signature:

-"List<Upgrade>" - a list of the elements upgrades, these are easiest to create in the Unity inspector.
+`List<Upgrade>` - a list of the elements upgrades, these are easiest to create in the Unity inspector.

-void Upgrade(upgrade Upgrade) method - this method receives an upgrade selected by the player.
+`void Upgrade(upgrade Upgrade)` method - this method receives an upgrade selected by the player.

 int startedAtLevel - this is set using upgradeManager.level when the game element is "startet" marking the zero point for "relative to start" upgrades.

 ### Interaction with the game:

-Core game informs UpgradeManager of XP increase with the addXp() method and the manager will do the rest.
+Core game informs UpgradeManager of XP increase with the `addXp()` method and the manager will do the rest.

 In order to present the player with choices, a choice UI class have to be developed as part of the game and implemented in the UpgradeManager (see TODO im manager)

 ## Adding IUpgradeable instance to the UpgradeManager.
-The UpgradeManager is implemented as a singleton and the instance can be received by UpgradeManager.getInstance();
+The UpgradeManager is implemented as a singleton and the instance can be received by `UpgradeManager.getInstance();`

-To add a element to the UpgradeManager use upgradeManager.addUpgradeable(this) and in the case you want to remove them use  upgradeManager.removeUpgradeable(this);
+To add a element to the UpgradeManager use `upgradeManager.addUpgradeable(this)` and in the case you want to remove them use `upgradeManager.removeUpgradeable(this);`

 ## Upgrade:
 An Upgrade contains meta data for the upgrade, used by the upgradeManager logic, the element implementation and choice UI.